EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ### EDHOC PSK Chaining

-An application using EDHOC may want to derive new PSKs to use for authentication in future EDHOC sessions.
+An application using EDHOC may want to derive new PSKs to use for authentication in future EDHOC exchanges.
 In this case, the new PSK and KID SHOULD be derived as follows where length is the key length (in bytes) of the AEAD Algorithm.

 ~~~~~~~~~~~~~~~~~~~~~~~
 PSK = EDHOC-Exporter("EDHOC Chaining PSK", length)